lingui/js-lingui/website/docs/introduction.md

 ### Unopinionated

 Integrate Lingui into your existing workflow.
-It supports message keys as well as auto generated messages.
+It supports explicit message keys as well as auto-generated ones.
 Translations are stored either in JSON or standard PO file, which is supported in almost all translation tools.

 ### Lightweight and optimized